morningstarxcdcode/awesome-morningstar-actions/README.md

 ---

+## A Note from the Maintainer

+This repository was created with dedication and passion to help developers discover and use the best GitHub Actions available.
+While I have used various tools to assist in organizing and refining the content, every piece of information and code has been carefully reviewed and crafted by me to ensure it reflects a genuine, human touch.

+My goal is to provide a resource that feels personal, heartfelt, and truly useful to the developer community.
+I stand behind the quality and authenticity of this repository.

+Thank you for visiting and contributing!

+---

 ## Interactive Guide

 Open the [GUI Interface](./gui/index.html) in your browser to explore this repository with an interactive step-by-step tutorial, helping you understand and use all features easily.